Phenomenology of Holography via Quantum Coherence on Causal Horizons: Background and Motivation

-Verlinde and Zurek have reproduced this result in the context of AdS/CFT\,\cite{Verlinde:2019ade}, using thermodynamic arguments that carefully avoid the flaws of field theory pointed out in the Banks-Fischler and Hollands-Wald papers and take into account some of the holistic aspects of the QFT system.
-This was followed up by a stupendous, elegant paper by Banks and Zurek\,\cite{Banks_2021}, which generalizes a key result from the AdS/CFT calculation: thermodynamic fluctuations in the modular Hamiltonian of a causal diamond are equal to the entanglement entropy.
-The new conjecture, deriving metric fluctuations from near-horizon thermodynamics via a conformal field theory of the vacuum states, applies broadly to flat space, the cosmological horizon of dS, and AdS Ryu-Takayanagi diamonds, but not to large diamonds or black holes in the bulk of AdS.
-It should be noted, however, that all of these descriptions based on field theory and metric fluctuations are conceptually different from the 't~Hooft models.
+It should be noted that all of these correlations derived using framework of effective field theory for better calculational control are conceptually different from the 't~Hooft models.
 They do not retain the insight from 't~Hooft that the space-time correlations are described by coherent quantum states that macroscopically extend across the entire horizon, \textit{which cannot be described by local metric fluctuations}.
-Indeed, while the Verlinde-Zurek calculation gives the same spherical harmonic modes that respect the spherical symmetry of the system, it does not give an $S$-matrix in the same way that 't~Hooft's ``hydrogen atom'' model of the quantum black hole handles information propagating in and out of the system.
-As such, the Verlinde-Zurek model also does not feature any antipodal antisymmetry between incoming and outgoing modes like the 't~Hooft model does, and does not select for the odd harmonics.
+Indeed, while the Verlinde-Zurek calculation gives the same spherical harmonic modes that respect the spherical symmetry of the system, the quantum operators are mapped onto definite metric fluctuations, and the correlations described by classical Green's functions instead of the $S$-matrix used in 't~Hooft's ``hydrogen atom'' model of the quantum black hole to handle information propagating in and out of the system.
+As such, the Verlinde-Zurek model also does not feature any antipodal antisymmetry between entangled incoming and outgoing modes like the 't~Hooft model does, and does not select for the odd harmonics.